axd8911/Leetcode/1st_try/000_Outline.md

 ### 003 Longest Substring without Repeating Characters
 - hashmap: save appeared letter in hashmap and search for it in the future.
 If it appeared before refresh, fine.
 Else, do refresh.
 - Time O(n), space O(n)

+### 015 3Sum
+- Two pointers: skip repeated items in time, jump out when rest no longer meets requirement
+- Time O(n^2), space O(1)
+- I saw solutions for some extra if conditions to optimize the computing

+### 053 Maximum Subarray
+- Mathematics
+- time O(n), space O(1)

+### 021 Merge Two Sorted Lists
+- Linked list
+- time O(n), space O(n)
+- Do not forget how to implement a linked list or a list node.

+### 023 Merge k Sorted Lists
+- Heap
+- time O(kN), space O(k) ???
+- new tech or new learn:
+    1. Memorize the time complexity of heap functions

 ## Summarize a good binary search method